-Most of our programs are designed specifically so that participants can combine them with other trips.
-If you are connecting to another program, your counselor will escort you to the airport on the last day of the trip and help you get to your next destination where you will meet up with your new counselors and group.
+This program can be connected to programs in Asia, Fiji, and Africa.
+At the end of the New Zealand program, your counselor will escort you to the airport and help you get to your next destination where you will meet up with your new counselors and group.

 What is the food like on this trip?

 In a word – Delicious!
 At TFT, we believe food should be an integral part of the travel experience and always make an effort to eat at authentic establishments when we can.
 What better way to immerse yourself in the culture of a place than by sampling the local delicacies, and we encourage students to do so whenever possible!
 Just as we stay away from Americanized hotel chains, we try to avoid restaurants with menus that cater only to tourists because every good traveler knows the best food is found wherever the locals are eating!